msgarbossa/esp32-room-sensor/README.md

 ![back](/img/ESP32-station-back.jpg)

 The cover hooks into the top edge and the bottom can stay pressed in.
 I didn't need to add screws.
-I modified the cover so the wires for the BME280 can be external.
-I'd like to further tweak the cover to hold the sensor.
+I modified the cover with a small cutout at the top so the BME280 sensor can be external.
+I'd like to further tweak the cover to better hold the sensor.

 ## Parts